Stefal/rtkbase/README.md

    ################################
    RTKBASE INSTALLATION HELP
    ################################
-   Bash scripts for install a simple gnss base station with a web frontend.
+   Bash script to install a simple gnss base station with a web frontend.